garethhaagman/garethhaagman/README.md

 - 📫 Computational Statistics

-- 💼 I’m also pursuing an MSc in Software Engineering at the University of Warwick
+- 💼 I’m also pursuing an MSc in Software Engineering

 <a href="https://www.linkedin.com/in/garethhaagman">